In this guide

 How we approach evidence about a nurse, midwife or nursing associate's state of mind

-Back to topMaking decisions about a nurse, midwife or nursing associate's state of mind when they did or said something which we say is dishonest, or kept silent about something we say it was dishonest to keep silent about2, will usually mean the panel needs to ask itself some questions.
+Back to topThe panel will need to consider a number of factors when making decisions about a nurse, midwife or nursing associate's state of mind when they did or said something which we say is dishonest or kept silent about something which we say is dishonest2.

 What the panel must consider to reach its decision